hunter-teacher-cert/sedc71900-summer-2023/syllabus.md

     - Standards
       - CT 4
 1. July 19
+    - Debugging as a class technique part 1
+    - Code tracing review
-    - Documentation
+    - Print statement debugging
-    - Using javadoc
+    - Using debugging tools.
 1. July 20
-  - Introducing efficiency in non standard problems.
-  - Unsing industry standard tools in the classroom
-  - Git for collecting work, associated support tools.
-  - Git + GitHub for presenting materials for students and from students.
-  - Assignment
-  - Use GitHub Pages to create a portfolio website for your certification program courses so far.
+    - Async lesson plan project work.
 1. July 21
+    - Async lesson plan project work.
+1. July 24
   - Community & Collaboration in the CS classroom.
   - Using other peoples code.
   - Assignment: Design an experience that makes use of an existing library.
-1. July 24
   -	Using library code
   - "thwarting" assignments
   - Ethical issues (copying vs collaborating)